abqkatrina/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

-1. Describe the biggest difference between `.forEach` & `.map`.
+1. Describe the biggest difference between `.forEach` & `.map`. map preforms a given function on each item in the array. forEach does the same and also creates a new array from the results.

 2. What is the difference between a function and a method?
+  A method is a function inside an object/class.

 3. What is closure?
+  Nested objects inherit the properties of their parents.

 4. Describe the four rules of the 'this' keyword.
+Global binding means the computer will consider the window to be 'this'.
+Implicit binding is when you perform a function using a dot-- to the left of that dot is 'this'.
+New binding is when you make something with the constructor function, that item is now 'this'.
+Explicit binding is when you use a method  like .call and define 'this' to the right.

 5. Why do we need super() in an extended class?
+ Super() replaces the call method of getting the functions from the object's parents.
 ## Project Set up

 Follow these steps to set up and work on your project: